Cotton Bowl

 ND- Buchanan 1 run (Montana pass fail)

-Houston- Adams 15 pass form Davis (Hatfield kick)
+UH- Adams 15 pass form Davis (Hatfield kick)

 Second Quarter